Adaptation Induced Plot Hole

 - In the final volume, the removal of some characters and plotlines led to several Out Of Character Moments.
 For example, Kaguya, who is Zero's biggest fangirl and a lot more cunning, not to mention absent during the meeting, is essentially the engineer behind the Black Knights' coup d'état against him and the one who smooths things over after he escapes; in effect, she takes up the roles of Diethard (who isn't in the manga) and Ohgi (whose motivation to betray Zero came from Viletta's excised storyline).

-- The InuYasha anime claims on a couple of occasions that the shikon shards were needed for Kagome and Inuyasha to travel through the well.
+- The anime tries to explain that shikon shards are needed for Kagome and Inuyasha to travel through the well.
 This was never the case in the manga, and Kagome spends quite a while without any at all but still travels through the well, so it stops being a requirement in the anime without explanation.

 - Also, many plot points center around Kagome and Kikyo looking alike (Kagome being Kikyo's reincarnation).
 In the anime their faces look different, so it doesn't make sense that people would confuse them.